At St Peter’s we aim to provide a curriculum that is:

 – ensuring a spiral curriculum that builds on previous learning

 – ensuring an appropriate level of challenge for students whilst taking into account what is known about the way in which students learn so as to ensure high expectations are maintained

 – ensuring that the right skills, knowledge and understanding are provided at the right time or stage in the curriculum in order to motivate and inspire students

 – Ensuring that the curriculum content is relevant to the lives and cultural and religious backgrounds of our students

 St Peter’s has a history of teaching essential thinking skills that develop students’ ability to learn how to learn.
-These are part of St Peter’s CORE ingredients for learning.
-Learning habits are taught across and within all subjects at St Peter’s and develop students’ learning beyond the traditional taught curriculum of subjects.
+These are part of St Peter’s Character Compass.
+Character habits are taught across and within all subjects at St Peter’s living out our principles of HOPE and vision of ‘Life to the full for everyone’.

 Learning to practise habits such as resilience, tolerance and empathy, practising forgiveness and freedom not only underpin our Christian values but also reflect how we teach young people about British Values and living life in 21st century Britain.